PrioteasaAndrei/QA-with-transformers-WS23/README.md

 - `context precision` measures the signal-to-noise ratio of the retrieved context ([definition](https://docs.ragas.io/en/stable/concepts/metrics/context_precision.html)).
 - `context recall` measures if all the relevant information required to answer the question was retrieved ([definition](https://docs.ragas.io/en/stable/concepts/metrics/context_recall.html)).
 - `answer relevancy` measures how relevant the generated answer is to the question ([definition](https://docs.ragas.io/en/stable/concepts/metrics/answer_relevance.html)).

+More on the evaluation results and the exact configurations we evaluated is described in the section [Experimental Setup and Results](#experimental-setup-and-results).

 ### User Interface